Registration and Payment

 Students must register with an advisor at Webster Vienna and pay the Vienna tuition rate.

 To request reimbursement of expenditures made for text books in an online course, please refer to this form.
-Please submit the completed form to your advisor for approval.
+Please submit the completed form to your advisor for approval after the add/drop period is over.

 Vienna students attending other Webster campuses register and pay Webster Vienna tuition fees as follows: